Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-usage-guidelines-english.rst

 When developing Ceylan-based code, if needing a service already provided by this ``Myriad`` layer, it is strongly advised to use that service and, possibly (if useful), expand or enrich it, with backward compatibility in mind.

-If such a service is not provided by the current version of the layer, yet is deemed generic enough, then it should preferably be directly added to the relevant part of the library and called from the code that was needing it.
+If such a service is not provided by the current version of the layer, yet is deemed generic enough, then it should preferably be added directly to the relevant part of the library and called from the code that was needing it.

 Of course, contributions of all sorts are welcome.

 We do our best to test, at least lightly, each element provided.
-All services offered in a ``foo.erl`` file are thus expected to be tested in the companion ``foo_test.erl`` file, generally located in the same directory.
+All services offered in a ``foo.erl`` file are thus expected to be tested in the companion ``foo_test.erl`` file, in the ``test`` tree (whose structure tends to mirror the one of the ``src`` tree).
 Once there, running this test is as simple as executing:

 .. code:: bash